Visit Lausanne, the Olympic capital on the banks of Lake Leman

 Just 3 hours 35 minutes from Paris!

-Lausanne benefits from an exceptional geographical situation which places it in the heart of the Lemanic Arc and more importantly gives it a stunning view of the Alps and Lake Geneva.
+Lausanne benefits from an exceptional geographical situation which places it in the heart of the Lemanic Arc and more importantly gives it a stunning view of the Alps and Lake Leman.
 The inhabitants of Lausanne are considered to be bon vivants, and it has to be said that in Lausanne, the people know how to enjoy good things: haute cuisine, Swiss wine, a rich musical program and the night life...
 The numerous schools with an international profile compete to attract as many pupils as possible.

 Things to do in Lausanne